 I can identify one characteristic that healthy diets and healthy communities have in common.
+Students will know...

-- Eating a variety of foods contributes to a healthier diet. - Communities include different groups of people. - Diversity contributes to a healthier community.
+- · Eating a variety of foods contributes to a healthier diet. - Communities include different groups of people. - Diversity contributes to a healthier community.

-- Identify a characteristic of a healthier diet. - Identify a characteristic of a healthy community.
+- Identify a characteristic of a healthier diet. - · Identify a characteristic of a healthy community.